ernestomi/PHP-for-Google-Visualization-API/README.md

 # PHP-for-Google-Visualization-API
-PHP code that takes a Query result from an Oracle connection and converts it to a JSON that can be directly plugged in to the Google Visualization API to create a Data Table.
+The intent of this repo is to provide a solution to creating a Google Visualization Data Table from an 0racle database and PHP.
+This can then be used to create Google Charts.
+The way it works is the PHP connects to the DB and outputs a JSON string that can be directly plugged in to the Google Visualization API to create a Data Table.
+I havent tried using other database types (sorry), but I assume it should be relatively straight forward adapting the code to fit your DB.

 The code is split into 3 functions: